tyden46/newTrainings/test.md

 ![](images/micronautas_4.png)

-Bienvenidos al Curso Pre - Congreso Primer ISME Latin America 2019
+The Following is a Translation of a Course given at the 1st ISME (International Society for Microbial Ecology) Latin America Congress 2019
 ==================================================================

 Análisis de datos bioinformáticos para metagenomas y amplicones usando R